 - Prepare your child to act against the bullies: There is a certain pattern that bullies follow.
 They choose those kids who get upset easily and take everything to heart.
 They generally pick kids who are physically weak and can’t defend themselves.
 The best way to avoid getting bullied is, stop reacting to the trash talk from the bullies.
 Just leave the premises without showing any gesture.

 - Collaborate with a teacher or administrator who you think can help: It is the school’s responsibility to stop bullying activities.
-Some schools have special counselling rooms where they counsel both kids, who bully or get bullied.
-These counselling sessions change the majority of bullies, but some are stubborn, who become outlaws in the future.
+Some schools have special counseling rooms where they counsel both kids, who bully or get bullied.
+These counseling sessions change the majority of bullies, but some are stubborn, who become outlaws in the future.
 Those kids are the real problems for the school authorities.
 It is important to keep an eye on such kids so that they don’t harm innocent kids such as yours.

 - Always take your child’s side: You have to be supportive of your child because if you blame him/her for what’s being happened in the school, then he/she will feel alone and helpless.
 This can force your child to take an extreme step.
 This is a critical and delicate issue, so you need to deliberately find the right solution to this problem.